Scalable Parity Architecture With a Shuttling-Based Spin Qubit Processor: Gate and Error Model

 Qubits idling for a time $t$ will suffer from dephasing with a characteristic timescale $T_2$ and relaxation with a characteristic timescale $T_1$ due to environmental noise.
 A conservative lower bound for $T_2$ is the pure dephasing time $T_2^*$.
 These are modeled with the Kraus representation of a phase phase damping and amplitude damping channel~\cite{NielsenChuang}.
 For ${t\ll T_2,T_1}$ the probabilities for these channels can be approximated as ${p_{\phi,\mathrm{idl}} = t/T_2}$ (${p_{r,\mathrm{idl}} = t/T_1}$) for dephasing (relaxation).
 If the dephasing is dominated by quasistatic noise, the decay of the coherences is described by a Gaussian by the choice ${p_{\phi,\mathrm{idl}} = (t/T_2)^2}$~\cite{RevModPhys.95.025003}.

 As optimistic estimate we use $T_1 = \SI{1}{\second}$ for both architectures and ${T_2 = \SI{20}{\micro\second}}$ for the modular layout~\cite{Struck2020}, although this number can improve significantly if dynamical decoupling is applied~\cite{RevModPhys.95.025003}.
 The spin bus allows storing the electrons further away from the detrimental field of the micromagnet, which couples the spin to electric field fluctuations, as well as the SETs and charge reservoirs, which are sources of Johnson noise.
 Thus a longer dephasing time can be expected.
-Using SiMOS QDs without micromagnet as a reference we take ${T_2 = \SI{100}{\micro\second}}$ as optimistic estimate for the spin bus layout~\cite{RevModPhys.95.025003}.
+Using SiMOS QDs without micromagnet as a reference we take ${T_2 = \SI{100}{\micro\second}}$ as an optimistic estimate for the spin bus layout~\cite{RevModPhys.95.025003}.
+Note that in both architectures, shuttling has an effect similar to dynamical decoupling and can increase a qubit's coherence time due to motional narrowing~\cite{PRXQuantum.4.020305,Struck2023}.
+This is particularly relevant if a qubit is shuttled back and forth to and from a manipulation zone along the same path: Inverting the qubit state before the return allows the removal of certain adiabatic effects, such as deterministic variations of the qubit frequency during the shuttling~\cite{PRXQuantum.4.020305}.
+This is trivially done in the modular architecture and is possible for most shuttling paths in the spin bus.
 Idling mostly occurs while qubits are waiting for the completion of shuttling processes or gates on other qubits.
 Typical timescales are ${T_{1q} = \SI{100}{\nano\second}}$ for the duration of a single qubit gate and ${T_{2q} = \SI{50}{\nano\second}}$ for the duration of a native two-qubit gate~\cite{ArqueProposal}.